 Founded in 2009 by educational entrepreneur Shai Reshef, UoPeople is a non-profit online institution that offers a four-year undergraduate education to students around the world.
 Thanks to affiliates like the Clinton Global Initiative and Yale Law School ISP, sponsors like Hewlett-Packard and Intel, and volunteer educators from NYU, Harvard, and Oxford to run the classes, UoPeople is able to stay in business and offer a higher education free of charge.

 David Harris Cohen, UoPeople’s provost, is Columbia University’s former vice president.

 With all that said, the credentials are there.
 Perhaps this is what prompted 1,500 students from more than 130 different countries to enroll.

 First of all, nothing is ever truly free.
 Applications vary from $10 to $50 depending on what part of the country you live in and its economic status—for example, poorer countries will only be required to pay the minimum of $10.
 And there will be a one-time $100 examination fee in place if you’re accepted.

 The online institution is also exceptionally limited in terms of courseware.
 Since its founders believe that students should earn degrees that will provide the greatest job opportunities in the working world, UoPeople only offers Business Administration and Computer Science programs.

 New York University agreed to let UoPeople students continue their education for free at the Dhabi location after completing one year of their original program online.
-Of course Dhabi is located nearly on the other side of the world, so the option is voluntarily.
+Of course, Dhabi is located nearly on the other side of the world, so the option is voluntary.
 But it could be a really neat chance of a lifetime.